Centers & Services

 Treatment Policy

-The standard procedure for treating patients covers, first of all, a patient interview, secondly, a medical examination, and thirdly, a neuropsychiatric examination, a blood test, imaging tests (head CT, MRI, radionuclide scan), a spinal fluid test (inpatient) if necessary, a dif ferential diagnosis, and the proposition of a treatment plan.
+We per form a coplehensive dif ferential diagnosis of dementia through interviews, physical examinations, neuropsychological testing blood tests, and imaging studies (including head CT, MRI, and radionuclide scan).
+When necessary, cerebrospinal fluid testing is conducted.
+Based on the findings, we propose appropriate treatment plans.
 The treating physician will propose a plan that enables the patient to lead a life that accommodates his/her unique lifestyle, even with a dementia diagnosis.
 Our specialized medical care is provided in cooperation with family doctors.

 Areas of Expertise